SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-16-0-handle-projects-created-with-standalone-flag-set-to-true-wh-6414.md

 ticket: MTM-56831
 version: 1020.16.0
 ---
 Previously, adding {{< product-c8y-iot >}} schematics to Angular projects initialized with the standalone flag set to true failed.
-This issue has been resolved, allowing successful integration of {{< product-c8y-iot >}}schematics into standalone Angular projects.
+This issue has been addressed.
+Now, when integrating {{< product-c8y-iot >}} schematics into standalone Angular projects, the standalone flag is automatically set to false.
+Full support for standalone projects will be implemented in future updates.
+This interim solution allows developers to use {{< product-c8y-iot >}} schematics with projects initially set up as standalone, though with standalone features disabled.